 Lactase products come in a pill or liquid form.
-The liquid is added to milk and allowed to sit for 24 hours, in essence “neutralizing” the lactose.
+The liquid is added to milk and allowed to sit for 24 hours.
+It effectively neutralizes the lactose.
 The pills are what you take with or just before your first bite of dairy.
-Typically one to three pills must be taken each time you consume dairy (breakfast, lunch, dinner, snacks, dessert, etc.).
-These products are not cheap, and the need to take them with great frequency, in a very timely manner, and when away from home, can make for a very inconvenient and costly method.
+Typically one to three pills must be taken each time you consume dairy.
+This is not a “once a day” kind of supplement.

 Dosage is Subjective

 Another big question: how much lactase should you take?
 Most pills have an exact dosage, such as take two, twice a day.
-However, lactase enzymes are a system of trial and error, and error again.
-The two major factors that affect the dosage you need to neutralize symptoms are 1) how deficient you are in lactase enzymes (your degree of lactose intolerance at that time) and 2) how much lactose you estimate is in what you are about to consume.
-You’re trying to match up the amount of lactase you take with the exact amount of lactase your body needs to digest that food.
-There is a huge margin for error, since it is difficult to know how much lactose is in a specific food and the amount of lactase enzymes that your body produces typically increases as you age.
-Unfortunately, this means that your dosage may never be consistent, and you might still experience symptoms if you didn’t take the right amount at the right time.
+However, lactase enzymes are a system of trial and error.
+Their are two major factors that affect the dosage you need to neutralize symptoms.
+First, how deficient you are in lactase enzymes (your degree of lactose intolerance at that time).
+Second, how much lactose you estimate is in what you are about to consume.
+The typical dosage is one to three pills each time you consumer dairy.
+You might need less if you’re consuming a low lactose food and/or don’t have severe lactose intolerance.

 Unless it was brought on by an acute illness, lactose intolerance is a life-long issue that may progressively worsen over time.
+In fact, most people develop some degree of lactose intolerance at some point in their life.
 This means that you will need to diligently take those pills for the rest of your life, and you may even need to up the dosage from time to time (as your natural lactase production continues to deplete).
-Beyond the fact that this just doesn’t seem normal, what a pain!

 They Aren’t Just For Milk and Cheese